-The best way to detect counterfeit money is to know all the facts about genuine US Currency.
+The best way to detect counterfeit money is to know the facts about genuine US Currency.

-District Numbers (Federal Reserve Note) There are 12 Federal Reserve Districts, and each district has a number and a letter symobl.
+District Numbers (Federal Reserve Note) There are 12 Federal Reserve Districts, and each district has a number and a letter symbol.
 If the district number and the letter symbol in the seal do not correspond presume the bill is a counterfeit.
-Become familiar with the following district numbers and letter symbols.
+Become familiar with the following district numbers and letter symbols:

 - Boston - A

 - Philadelphia - C